manupatel20/ML_Project2_IIT/README.md

      (Challenge | Cause/Reason | Workaround )
         - High-dimensional data ( >2D) | Visualization fails or becomes meaningless | Dimensionality reduction (PCA)
         - Multi-class classification | Current implementation only supports binary classification | Extend to one-vs-all or softmax trees
-        - Sparse or categorical features | No preprocessing or encoding logic yet | Add data preprocessing pipeline
-        - Very large datasets | Pure Python + recursion in trees can be slow | Optimize with vectorization or Cython

 ---
 ---